THE DEADLY FISH INDUSTRY

 Protect Fish

 Scientists confirm that fish feel pain and suffer.
-Protect these sensitive beings by choosing plant-based alternatives to animal food products.
+Protect these sensitive beings by choosing plant-based alternatives to animal products.

 Beyond the cruelty